Inside: How to Make a Simple Baby Quilt

 As a new-ish quilter I believe that having a thorough understanding of HST’s will be beneficial as I begin designing more quilts on my own.
 These over-sized HST’s were perfect for continuing my education.

 Keep in mind, the video shows how to make a receiving blanket.
 You will have to rely on your own talents if you want to turn this into a quilt.
-Basically, if I can do this than you can do this.
+Basically, if I can do this then you can do this.

 Piecing is a snap with this pattern because the pattern uses 10″ the pre-cut fabrics.
 I still had to turn them into half square triangles, but that is why I chose this pattern.
 The overall design enabled me to continue working with half square triangles.